Sunday, December 24, 2006

 Who "Drives Down" Wages?

-One of the subtle little anti-immigrant messages that came down the pike is how immigrants “drive down” wageBolds.
+One of the subtle little anti-immigrant messages that came down the pike is how immigrants “drive down” wages.
 Uh-huh.
 There are huge demonstrations by immigrants, legal and illegal, protesting high wages.
 After all, in their countries-of-birth wages are much much lower, and since everyone knows there’s a major conspiracy to turn the USA into a Third World nation, wages have to go down.
 The employers reluctantly have gone along with this…

 Swift Tried to Depress Wages, Say Ex-Workers in Lawsuit